There are 7 perspective-shifting homeschool coaching discussions I routinely have.

 Are you giving your child eyeball-to-eyeball time?

 Sometimes we know we’re not doing this homeschool thing good enough.
-Sometimes we need to decide what we’re going to do about what we could do better, like ensuring we’re giving our kids eyeball-to-eyeball time (aka heart-to-heart time) every day.
+Or sometimes we need to decide what we’re going to do about what we could do better, like ensuring we’re giving our kids eyeball-to-eyeball time (aka heart-to-heart time) every day.

 **Caveat: you can’t always give your child constant, unbroken eyeball-to-eyeball time.